cartermak/cartermak.github.io/_posts/2019-12-31-github-ssh-setup.md

 $ git config --global user.email "<you@domain.com>"
 ```

 Now, the authentication.
-I'm lazy and don't like to need to authenticate every time I access a remote git server.
-I use SSH authentication unless I'm working on something important/secure.
-To begin, check whether you already have an SH key pair:
+To begin, check whether you already have an SSH key pair:

 ```bash
 $ cd ~/.ssh